Congestion pricing in New York City: Remaining lawsuits

 On December 30, 2024, federal judge Leo Gordon from the U.S. District Court in New Jersey ruled largely in favor of the MTA and the FHWA in New Jersey and Fort Lee's case against congestion pricing, which was considered to be the most serious challenge to the implementation of the program.
 NJ had argued in April that the FHWA did not comprehensively study the environmental impacts of the plan, and wanted the agency to complete a more thorough Environmental Impact Statement, instead of the Environmental Assessment that had been done.
 Gordon remanded the decision to the FHWA so it could more details on why the plan provided detailed pollution mitigation measures for the Bronx but not for New Jersey communities expected to also see increases in car traffic.
 He also reserved judgement on the overall toll structure, and said he was not yet willing to sustain the FHWA's decision-making on considering alternative tolling plans due to the November decision to phase-in the $15 toll.
 The FHWA was required to provide an explanation and make any other actions by January 17, with responses from New Jersey required by February 11.
 Gordon's decision did not include an injunction that would prevent the program from being implemented.
 While Governor Hochul and chairman and CEO Lieber said the ruling meant that congestion pricing could start on January 5 as planned, Randy Mastro, the lawyer for New Jersey, argued that Gordon's ruling blocked the plan.
 The following day, New Jersey requested clarification on the ruling, and a temporary injunction or restraining order to prevent the tolls from starting while the decision was on remand to the FHWA.

 On January 3, 2025, Judge Gordon denied an emergency request from New Jersey government to halt the tolls, though he also ruled that the federal government had to provide additional information on the toll's environmental impacts.
 Following the decision, New Jersey appealed the ruling to the Third Circuit U.S. Court of Appeals.
 On January 4, that court denied New Jersey's request for a restraining order against the plan without any "view on the merits" of the case.
 In April 2025, Liman dismissed claims by several plaintiffs who had sued to stop the toll.
 The town of Hempstead's lawsuit was dismissed that June.
+In another lawsuit filed by the Orange and Rockland county governments, in June 2026, the United States Court of Appeals for the Second Circuit dismissed the counties' claims that the toll restricted people's right to drive in Manhattan.